gaspaonrocks/groceries-java/readme.md

 ## TODO

- - [X] Creating basic classes that interact that calls each others.
+ - [X] Creating basic classes that interact and call each others.
  - [ ] set up a small server with a SOAP/REST API.
  - [ ] call externals APIs.
  - [ ] set up workers, automate some small operations.